Actions

 • Sonic's DPLCs (found under "mappings\spriteDPLC" with the filename "Sonic.asm"; rename as "SonicDPLC.asm")

-As for the palette, we'll continue to use Sonic's palette from our Sonic 1 disassembly.
+As for the palette, we'll be using Sonic's palette from our Sonic 1 disassembly.
 This way the sprites will still remain consistent in terms of the color palette, otherwise they will use the nearest matching color palette for our Spin Dash sprites if we import them with the Sonic 2 palette, and that’s not what we want.

-Now we’ll create a new folder on our disassembly for the time being to put our Sonic 2 files in.
-We can name this folder to anything we want.
-Then, we’ll head over to our Sonic 2 disassembly, copy our provided files, and then paste them into our new folder.
+Now head over to your Sonic 2 disassembly, copy the provided files, and then paste them into your new folder.
 To save you some time, I have provided the Sonic 2 files here for download.
 Once you have downloaded the archive containing the files, extract them to the folder that you will be putting the Sonic 2 files in.

 Now load those files into Flex 2, select "Sonic 2" under Game Format, and then press the "Load" button near Object.
 Here's what we should get: